lune-climate/lune-docs/docs/guides/share-your-impact.md

 <Tip>

-When using Client Accounts, store the Sustainability page's slug in your database in order to point your clients to the page.
+When using Client Accounts, store the Sustainability page's slug in your database to point your clients to the page.

 </Tip>